 - Employers are encouraged to have employee involvement in consultative surveys and discussion of the hazard.

-The Division of Compliance and the Division of Education and Training function independently of one another without sharing information relative to their activities.
+Kentucky Occupational Safety and Health Division of Compliance and the Division of Education and Training function independently of one another without sharing information relative to their activities.
 Therefore, a request for a consultative survey or any other service from the Division of Education and Training does not increase the possibility of a compliance inspection.

 Occasionally, an employer will be unsure of how to correct a hazard or potential hazard due to the lack of the necessary technical expertise.
 In those instances where qualified staff resources are available, a technical assistance visit may be conducted on site to review the hazard then provide recommendations for correction.